centreon/centreon-plugins/centreon-plugins/docs/en/developer/guide.rst

 Mode file
 ---------

-Then, create the mode directory and the mode file :
+Then, create the mode directory and the mode file:
 ::

   $ mkdir apps/pfsense/snmp/mode